Liu Wei (footballer)

-Liu Wei (刘伟; born 7 January 1993) is a Chinese professional footballer who plays for as a centre-back for and captains Chinese Super League club Nantong Zhiyun.
+Liu Wei (刘伟; born 7 January 1993) is a Chinese professional footballer who plays for as a centre-back for and captains Chinese League One club Nantong Zhiyun.

 Club career

 Liu Wei received organised football training in Jiangsu Youth.
 He entered Nanjing University in 2009 and received his bachelor's degree of administration in the summer of 2015.
 He signed his first professional football contract after his successful trial at Jiangsu Sainty and was named in the reserve team of the club.
 He was promoted to Jiangsu Suning's first squad in 2016.
 On 23 February 2016, Liu made his debut for Jiangsu Suning in the first 2016 AFC Champions League group stage match against Vietnamese team Becamex Bình Dương.
 He committed a foul to concede a penalty which was scored by Nguyễn Anh Đức, as Jiangsu Suning tied with Becamex Bình Dương 1–1.

 In March 2018, Liu transferred to his hometown club Nantong Zhiyun in the China League Two.
 He would go on to gain promotion to the second tier when the club finished runners-up at the end of the 2018 China League Two campaign.
 He would go on to establish himself as a vital member within the team and captained the team as the club gain promotion to the top tier at the end of the 2022 China League One season.